Zeerak113/ground-water-potential-model/README.md

-# Groundwater 2d potential for Punjab/Potohar area.
+# Groundwater 2d Potential Mapping: Punjab/Potohar area.
 An end-to-end geospatial machine learning project whose core objective is to generate a 2D groundwater potential grid map of the Potohar Plateau/Punjab region.
 The pipeline achieves this by training a predictive model on historical survey data and satellite-derived surface metrics, surfacing the final inference engine through a local API endpoint.

 ## The Real Life Challenges